Gewerd-Strauss/DistractLess/README.md

 [^1]: Note that while this is valid Regex-syntax, the program does _not_ perform a regex-search.
 The `Instr()`-function is used.
 This syntax is solely used because I needed something that can be expected not to be an actual pattern a user is looking for.
 [^2]:Only possible if "LockingBehaviour" is set to "Time-protected".
 [^3]:Only possible if "LockingBehaviour" in settings is set to "Password-protected".

+---

+### 10. TODO

+Finish this damn document:
+* finish writing it
+* finish up the code
+* merge to main branch
+* fix all the intra-document links in here that are broken because you need to have the branch specified in the url
+* spellcheck

+* maybe more?